 How campaign drafts work

-Drafts let you prepare multiple changes to a campaign without impacting its performance.
+Drafts let you create new campaigns or prepare multiple changes to an existing campaign without impacting its performance.
 When you create a draft, you’re mirroring your campaign’s setup.
 From there, you can make updates to your draft just as you would in a normal campaign.
 At any point, you can leave and return to your draft to make additional changes to it, or discard the draft altogether.

 Keep in mind

-Drafts and experiments are only available for Search and Display campaigns.
-You won’t be able to create a draft or experiment for Video, App, or Shopping campaigns.
+Drafts are only available for Search and Display campaigns.
+You won’t be able to create a draft for Video, App, or Shopping campaigns.

 - Ad schedule report